uozuAho/pandemic_ddd/readme.md

 # todo
 - implement all game rules. left:
   - role special abilities
-    - scientist: cure with 4 cards
-      - legal commands
-      - all commands
     - contingency planner:
       - as an action, take any discarded event card and store it on this card
         - only 1 card can be stored at a time, it's not part of your hand